Cornish diaspora: New Zealand

 During the 1870s and 1880s, New Zealand had an immigrant drive spearheaded by Sir Julius Vogel of the New Zealand Government.
 At that time Vogel recognised that the young colony needed labourers, farmers and domestic servants to "bring the country in".
 Vogel initiated the Vogel Immigration Scheme (1871–1888) in which any New Zealand resident could nominate any British resident to immigrate to New Zealand for free if they qualified under the criteria.
 The criteria were for fit, healthy, young people with primarily labouring, farming or domestic servant skills.
 The recruiters were told to focus on Cornish and Scots who were known for their hard work ethic and were therefore deemed particularly ideal for colonial life.
 As the timing coincided with the downturn of the Cornish tin market, a large number of Cornish took up the offer.
 Many Cornish went to Auckland, Wellington, or Lyttelton (Christchurch), New Zealand.
 Many Scots went to Dunedin, New Zealand.
 Peak immigration under the scheme occurred between 1872 and 1874.
 Records of those who emigrated under the scheme still exist and can be searched at most large New Zealand public libraries.

 Thomas (born 1888) and Annie (born 1887) Bennett were two who made the journey from Cornwall to Aotearoa New Zealand.
 They settled in Morrinsville in the Waikato region.
 One of their daughters, Gladys, married Reg Pedley.
-Gladys and Reg moved to the Manawatu to a life of mostly dairy farming.
+Gladys and Reg moved to the Manawatū to a life of mostly dairy farming.
 Their eight offspring continue to celebrate their Cornish roots to this day.
 Thomas and Annie are interred together in the Piako Cemetery in Morrinsville, Waikato.

+The suburb of Redruth in Timaru is named after Redruth in Cornwall.